Dedekind561/javascript-todo-app/README.md

 # 📝 Todo List Application

-[Previous content remains unchanged]

 ### Required SQL Queries

 Write SQL queries for the following operations.
+We have provided a file `queries.sql` inside the `part-1` folder where you can create tables and insert data using SQL.
 For each query, the expected output format is described:

-1. Create the `users` and `todos` tables

-   - Output: No result set, but the tables should be created in the database

 1. Insert a new user